-Marine life common to east-central Florida can be found within the project channel and beach placement areas.
-Sub-tidal oyster beds should not occur within the project channel due to depth and vessel traffic.
+Marine life common to east-central Florida can be found within the beach placement areas.
+Subtidal oyster beds should not occur within the project channel due to depth and vessel traffic.
 Other macro invertebrates commonly found in soft-bottom estuarine habitat within Florida include annelids, a variety of mollusks besides oysters, arthropods, sponges and polyps.

-There are no seagrass beds or vegetated shorelines located within the Federal navigation channel or the existing beach templates south of the inlet or at Mid-town.
+There are no seagrass beds or vegetated shorelines located within existing beach templates south of the inlet or at Mid-town.
 Seagrass beds are located within Palm Beach Harbor and outside of the current project limits (PBS&J 2009, DCA 2011).